AntonScheitler/MolSim/README.md

 </bin_profile>
 ```
 While the number of iteration after which a profile should be created must be given, the base name and the number of bins (default: 50) are optional.
+The format in the csv-file is: *number_of_particles, density, x-velocity, y-velocity, z-velocity*

 ### Parallelization